ERICA MARTINEZ CAIN, M.S., LPC, LCDC

 Picture

-Erica Cain is a Licensed Professional Counselor and Licensed Chemical Dependency Counselor specializing in individual and couples therapy.
+Erica Cain is a Licensed Professional Counselor (LPC) in both Texas and Arkansas, Licensed Chemical Dependency Counselor (LCDC), National Certified Counselor (NCC), and Board Certified Christian Counselor (BCCC).
+She specializes in individual and couples therapy.
 She maintains a private practice (part-time) in Texarkana, Texas.
 As a professional counselor, her philosophy begins with a humanistic belief that people are innately good.
-She maintains (full-time) employment with the United States Department of Justice, Federal Bureau of Prisons as a Reentry Affairs Coordinator.
+She maintains (full-time) employment with the United States Department of Justice, Federal Bureau of Prisons, in Psychology, as a Drug Treatment Specialist.

 She is currently serving as a private practitioner working with a broad spectrum of clients.
-Erica specializes in issues related to depression, anxiety, life transitions, divorce issues, domestic violence, abortion, and criminal justice (treatment of offenders, helping victims of crime, and assisting criminal justice system personnel – all parties of law enforcement, legal professionals, and law students).
-She is experienced in working with adults who have been exposed to severe trauma and is particularly interested in working with this population.
+Erica specializes in issues related to depression, anxiety, life changes, divorce, domestic violence, and the criminal justice system.
+Her expertise includes the treatment of offenders, support for crime victims, and assistance to personnel within the criminal justice system, encompassing law enforcement, legal professionals, and law students.
+She has extensive experience in working with adults who have endured severe trauma and is particularly interested in working with this population.
 She enjoys working with people, even when their lives are very troubled and complicated.

-Erica draws from various therapeutic perspectives including narrative therapy, solution-focused therapy, person-centered therapy, Cognitive Behavioral Therapy (CBT) and trauma resiliency.
+Erica draws from various therapeutic perspectives including narrative therapy, solution-focused therapy, person-centered therapy, Cognitive Behavioral Therapy (CBT), and Eye Movement Desensitization & Reprocessing (EMDR).
 Her work is informed by attachment theory (how our early attachment experiences shape our current relationships) and humanistic psychology.

 Erica is an interactive, solution-focused therapist.
 She has an empathetic, warm, intuitive, and non- judgmental style and demeanor.
 Her humor and candor create a supportive space to process emotions, experiences, cognitions, and patterns.
 She integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, she works with each individual to increase their awareness of maladaptive practices and infuse or replace these with more functional skills, improve interpersonal relations and increase their quality of life.